robin102808/SuperLauncherFETest/README.md

 3. Could have modularized the script and css files
 4. Could have added some tests
 5. Could have used TailwindCSS
+6. Could have used the Binance API to get Contract ABIs, instead I used a constant basic abi

 <br>